ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 database that meets this criteria, which can then be passed on to other functions.
 For instance, if one wants the scientific names of these reef fish, one can use the `fish_names` function.
-Like the `which_fish` function, it takes the database of fish, `fish.data` as input.
+Like the `which_fish` function, it takes the list of FishBase data, `fish.data` as input.
 In this example, just the subset that are reef affiliated are passed to the function,